facebook/bpfilter/README.md

 ## Build from sources

+Building and running `bpfilter` requires `libbpf` version 1.0 or above, and Linux 5.19+. `bpfilter` is developed (and tested) on Fedora 38, with `libbpf` 1.1 and Linux 6.2.

-Building `bpfilter` will requires the following packages:
+Building `bpfilter` requires the following packages on Fedora 38:

 ```shell
 # Add required repositories